We highly recommend these books for grades 4 and 5 (listed alphabetically by author).

 Where the Red Fern Grows (Juvenile Fiction/J/Raw) by Wilson Rawls.
 A young boy in the Ozarks teaches his two redbone hounds and trains them to be champion hunters.

 The Lightning Thief (Juvenile Fiction/J/Riordan) by Rick Riordan.
 Twelve-year-old Percy Jackson learns he is a demigod, the son of a mortal woman and Poseidon, god of the sea.
-His mother sends him to a summer camp for demigods where he and his new friends set out on a quest to prevent a war between the gods. (available in Spanish)
+His mother sends him to a summer camp for demigods where he and his new friends set out on a quest to prevent a war between the gods. (also available in Spanish)

 Sideways Stories from Wayside School (Juvenile Fiction/J/Sac) by Louis Sachar.
 A collection of short stories shows how each day is wacky and strange in Wayside School’s silliest classroom.